nintendroid/buzzscrape/README.md

 ## Installation
 * Please create a file called `Makefile.local` .
-* Set the `plugins_dir` variable to specify the distribution directory containing the production files.
+* Inside, set the `plugins_dir` variable to specify the distribution directory to contain the production files.
 Example:
 ```
 plugins_dir=/Users/MyUser/Desktop
 ```